 The Eurosystem’s monetary policy strategy provides the framework for monetary policy decisions.
-These build on two interdependent analyses: the economic analysis and the monetary and financial analysis.
+These build on two interdependent analyses: economic analysis and monetary and financial analysis.
 Monetary policy decisions are implemented by the national central banks of the euro area.
 As a member of the ECB’s Governing Council, the Governor of the Oesterreichische Nationalbank (OeNB) is closely involved in the Eurosystem’s monetary policy decisions.
-The Governor is not bound by any instructions in the decision-making process.
+The OeNB’s Governor is not bound by any instructions in the decision-making process.

-Economic analyses produced by OeNB staff support the Governor in forming opinions on monetary policy issues.
+Economic analyses produced by OeNB staff support our Governor in forming opinions on monetary policy issues.
 These analyses focus on assessing price and economic developments in the euro area and the factors driving such developments.
 For Austria, the OeNB publishes economic forecasts and current economic indicators.